 Groups composed of well-educated, Westernized urban youth are the backbone of the Green Movement.
 They have attempted, with mixed success, to gain support of older generation, labor, clerics, village-dwellers, and other segments.
 The Office of Consolidation of Unity is the student group that led the 1999 riots but which later became controlled by regime loyalists and disbanded.
-An offshoot, the Confederation of Iranian Students (CIS), believes in regime replacement and consists of strongly pro-U.S., pro-free market activists.
+An offshoot, the Confederation of Iranian Students (CIS), believes in regime replacement and in U.S.-style free markets.
 CIS founder, Amir Abbas Fakhravar, is based in Washington, D.C.
 Co-founder, Arzhang Davoodi, remains in prison in Iran serving a lifetime prison sentence.